This article was originally published in August, 2012.

-Late in the season, Ratelle suffered a broken ankle after being hit by a shot from teammate Dale Rolfe. (from ‘Lundqvist isn’t alone: The injuries that altered Rangers’ history,’ New York Post, 02/07/2015) The injury derailed Ratelle’s stellar season, and forced him to miss the last fifteen regular season games.
+Late in the season, Ratelle suffered a broken ankle after being hit by a shot from teammate Dale Rolfe. (from ‘Lundqvist isn’t alone: The injuries that altered Rangers’ history,’ New York Post, 02/07/2015) The injury derailed Ratelle’s stellar season, and forced him to miss the last fifteen regular-season games.

 Despite the loss of their leading scorer, the Rangers cruised through the first two rounds of the playoffs.
-The Blueshirts disposed of the defending Stanley Cup Champion Canadiens in six games in the first round, and then swept the Blackhawks in a rematch of the Semifinals series from the year before.
+They disposed of the defending Stanley Cup Champion Montreal Canadiens in six games in the first round, and then swept the Blackhawks in a rematch of the Semifinal series from the season before.

-In the Finals, the Rangers’ opponent was Bobby Orr and the Big Bad Bruins, the only team with more points than the Rangers in the regular season.
+In the Final, the Rangers’ opponent was Bobby Orr and the Big Bad Bruins, the only team with more points than the Rangers in the regular season.
 Ratelle returned for the series, but even he would admit later that the recovery was rushed.
 The Rangers dropped the first two games in Boston, and then split the two games at Madison Square Garden.